 Why & How to Get Rid of Squirrels

 Squirrels are a nuisance—it seems like they are always around and causing trouble.
-In order to fully get rid of them, there are a few steps you can take as a homeowner, but you should leave most of the work to the professionals at Wildlife X Team® Fort Worth.
-Before you call Wildlife X Team® Fort Worth at 817.857.4803, you can take steps like restricting access to birdfeeders and applying repellents to the area.
+In order to fully get rid of squirrels, there are a few steps you can take as a homeowner, but you should leave most of the work to the professionals at Wildlife X Team® Fort Worth.
+Before you call Wildlife X Team® Fort Worth at 817.857.4803, you can take steps like making access to birdfeeders less easy and applying squirrel repellents to the area.

 Squirrel Removal Process

 Squirrels commonly enter an attic or the walls of a home from holes on the roof.
 Homeowners may not realize their roof has a small hole under a tile or in a hard-to-see spot, and that can be dangerous.
-However, we at Wildlife X Team® Fort Worth can find, trap, and remove/relocate these animals for you.
-Here is a bit more about how we go about squirrel removal:
+However, the squirrel removal team at Wildlife X Team® Fort Worth can find, trap, and remove/relocate these animals for you.
+Read below to learn more about our squirrel removal process:

 First, we determine the entry points that squirrels are using to enter a home.
 These entry points are commonly found on the roof.
 A chimney is another possible entry point if it does not have a chimney cap, as squirrels can freely enter it without a cap.